Interacting with Diagrams

 Link interactions

-GoJS lets users draw new links by dragging out from a port.
+GoJS lets users draw new Links by dragging out from a port on a Node to another port on a Node.
 Users can reconnect existing links by selecting one and dragging one of its handles.
-To enable these tools, some properties need to be set:
+To enable these behaviors, some properties need to be set:

 const myDiagram =